Romanndev/SVapp/README.md

  # SVapp

-**SVapp** (Stock Valuation app) is an application designed to automate the preliminary evaluation of a stock's fair value based on fundamental metrics.
+**SVapp** (Stock Valuation App) is an automated stock valuation tool built with FastAPI that applies Benjamin Graham's formula to companies listed on the Toronto Stock Exchange (TSX).
+It fetches live financial data via yfinance, calculates fair value, and exposes the results through a REST API.

 > ⚠️ **Disclaimer:** The calculation results are for informational purposes only and do not constitute financial advice.